 The directors are responsible for the other information.
-The other information comprises the information included in the 85-page document titled "2022 ANNUAL FINANCIAL STATEMENTS", which includes the Directors' Report, and the Company Secretary's Certificate as required by the Companies Act of South Africa.
+The other information comprises the information included in the 88-page document titled "2022 ANNUAL FINANCIAL STATEMENTS", which includes the Directors' Report, the Audit Committee's Report and the Company Secretary's Certificate as required by the Companies Act of South Africa.
+The other information also includes the 107-page document titled "2022 INTEGRATED REPORT".
 The other information does not include the consolidated or the separate financial statements and our auditor's report thereon.